 In order to maintain a quality curriculum, a software engineering program should be assessed on a regular basis.
 Many feel assessment is best accomplished in conjunction with a recognized accreditation organization.
 Curriculum guidance and accreditation standards and criteria are provided by a number of accreditation organizations across a variety of nations and regions [ABET 2000, BCS 2001, CEAB 2002, ECSA 2000, King 1997, IEI 2000, ISA 1999, JABEE 2003].
+In other countries, assessment is a carried out by the government under a standard predefined curriculum model or set of curriculum standards and guidelines.
 In 1998, a joint IEEE/ACM task force drafted accreditation criteria for software engineering [Barnes 1998], which included guidance and requirements in the following areas: faculty, curriculum, laboratory and computing resources, students, institutional support and assessment of program effectiveness.
 In terms of curriculum, it stipulates that the bachelor's program in software engineering must include approximately equal segments in software engineering, in computer science and engineering, in appropriate supporting areas, and in advanced materials.